 - Exposure therapy for phobias

 This is one of the most popular therapies used to treat phobias.
 It allows individuals to face anxiety-provoking situations directly.
-According to research, exposure treatment helps 80% to 90% of patients with certain phobias.
+According to research, exposure treatment helps

 The strategy behind exposure therapy is to expose a person to a phobic situation gradually, securely, and methodically.
 You might also learn how to breathe to calm yourself down or use other relaxation techniques to reduce your anxiety.
 As the first step, treating the avoidance behavior that has grown over time is more crucial than trying to understand the origin of a phobia.